In this guide you’ll learn everything you need to know about Google TrustRank.

 Then, do what you can to keep people sticking to your site like superglue.

-Step#2: Size Matters: How to Look Like a Big Brand
+Step#2: Look and Act Like a Big Brand

 Google has been VERY big on brands lately.

-How can you –some guy banging out WordPress sites in his underwear — possibly look like a big brand –(even if you are just some guy banging out WordPress sites in his underwear)?
+(Even if you are just some guy banging out WordPress sites in his underwear).

 Easy.
 Build brand signals.